USDA-SCINet/scinet-site/sn_collections/_guides/ssh-login.md

 Once your Step installation is complete, see [After Step Installation](#after-step-installation).

 ### Linux Instructions
- - Linux will require root/sudo if you want to use the system packager rpm,deb,pacman.
-But can be done in userspace it you just download the binary directly.
+ - Linux will require root/sudo if you want to use the system package manager (e.g., rpm, deb, apt, pacman).
+Installation can also be done in userspace if you download the binary directly.
  - To install SmallStep, see the [Linux Instructions](https://smallstep.com/docs/step-cli/installation/#linux-packages-amd64).

 Once your Step installation is complete, see [After Step Installation](#after-step-installation).